This is a list of all Graduate College nondepartmental courses. For more information, see Graduate College.

 Active participation and engagement in a major program, such as the annual Humanities Symposium; readings on interdisciplinary histories, contexts, and theoretical perspectives that frame featured events; work of artists, scholars, and researchers participating in the program.
 Requirements: admission to Graduate College.

 GRAD:7285 Obermann Center Professional Development Seminar1 s.h.

 Active participation and engagement in a series of classes dedicated to connecting public engagement, research, and teaching; readings and media viewings that frame course topics; production of a short film, marketing materials, grant, and syllabi relevant to public engagement project.
 Requirements: admission to Graduate College and completion of Obermann Graduate Institute on Engagement and the Academy.

 GRAD:7290 Digital Humanities Theory and Practice3 s.h.

-Overview of theories and use of technology to preserve, deploy, visualize, map, and analyze concepts; discussions with practicing digital public scholars; assignments tailored to student research; final group project; introductory course in public digital humanities certificate.
+Overview of theories and use of technology to preserve, deploy, visualize, map, and analyze concepts; discussions with practicing digital public scholars; assignments consist of a digital portfolio tailored to student research; introductory course in public digital humanities certificate.
 Same as SLIS:7290.